HCX Bulk Migration operations and best practices

 vim-cmd hbrsvc/vmreplica.getState <VM ID>

-Note: After each RPO cycle, disk consolidation takes place and creates a “hbrdisk.RDID vmdk” called as replica instance vmdk file on target datastore.
+Note: After each RPO cycle, disk consolidation takes place and creates a “hbrdisk.RDID vmdk” called as replica instance vmdk file on the target datastore.

 Note: Image constitutes using VMX & NVRAM including VMXF(if applicable).